 Mason’s Master of Public Health is a Top Value, According to the Wall Street Journal.
 Read More >>

-- Community Health Promotion: Students examine the social and behavioral determinants associated with the most pressing health problems in order to improve population health through the design, implementation, and evaluation of health promotion programs.
+- Community Health Promotion: Students examine the social and behavioral determinants associated with the most pressing health problems to improve population health through the design, implementation, and evaluation of health promotion programs.
 Graduates of this concentration are eligible to sit for the Certified Health Education Specialist (CHES®) exam.

-- Epidemiology: Students develop strong quantitative skills to investigate and analyze factors that influence the occurrence, distribution, prevention and control of disease.
+- Epidemiology: Students develop strong quantitative skills to investigate and analyze factors that influence the occurrence, distribution, prevention, and control of disease.
 Classes focus on skill development including study design, data collection and management, data analysis and interpretation, and communication of research findings.

 - Food Security and Nutrition: Students in this interdisciplinary concentration create population health approaches to implement food security and nutrition programs and policies within a global public health context.
 Prerequisite: At least one undergraduate nutrition course (e.g., NUTR 295).